Skip to Main Content

 Cover Insurance and Liability

-By focusing on these legal and ethical considerations, nonprofits can create a safe, fair, and supportive environment for their volunteers, fostering trust and long-term commitment.
+By addressing these legal and ethical considerations, your nonprofit creates a safe, equitable, and professional environment that fosters trust and encourages long-term supporter commitment.ate a safe, fair, and supportive environment for their volunteers, fostering trust and long-term commitment.
 If that sounds like a bummer, this is why you need a lawyer on your board.
 They live for this stuff.

 Without a dedicated group of volunteers, the work of most nonprofits would grind to a halt.
 So, hopefully, this article has gotten you excited to create a thriving volunteer program.
 Implementing all the best practices we’ve laid out regarding onboarding, engagement, retention, technology, evaluation, and legal compliance won’t be easy—but it will pay off in a really major way.